rtsaad/CarND-Path-Planning-Project/README.md

 The following files are part of this project:
 * main.cpp:  main file that integrates the controller with the simulator;
-* vehicle.cpp: vehicle class definition;
+* vehicle.cpp: vehicle class which defines the Finite State Machine;
 * cost_function.cpp: cost_function class to compute the optimun path;